Vanshika-004/intern-project/README.md

 ### SLAM & Localization

 The robot is equipped with a simulated 2D LIDAR, and SLAM Toolbox is used to perform Simultaneous Localization and Mapping.
-As the robot explores, it builds a map of the environment while localizing itself in it—enabling robust navigation even without prior knowledge of the map.
+As the robot explores, it builds a map of the environment while localizing itself in it-enabling robust navigation even without prior knowledge of the map.

 ### Costmap Integration